rust-lang-nursery/rust-cookbook/src/concurrency/parallel/rayon-map-reduce.md

-[ex-rayon-map-reduce]: #ex-rayon-map-reduce
-<a name="ex-rayon-map-reduce"></a>
 ## Map-reduce in parallel

 [![rayon-badge]][rayon] [![cat-concurrency-badge]][cat-concurrency]

 This example uses [`rayon::filter`], [`rayon::map`], and [`rayon::reduce`]
-to calculate the conditional average age of a vector of `Person` objects.
+to calculate the average age of `Person` objects whose age is over 30.

-[`rayon::filter`] allows (in parallel) conditional inclusion of elements from a collection that satisfy the given predicate.
-Similarly, [`rayon::map`] and [`rayon::reduce`] allow us to transform the filtered elements via a unary operation and reduce them to a single value via a given binary operation, respectively.
+[`rayon::filter`] returns elements from a collection that satisfy the given predicate.  [`rayon::map`] performs an operation on every element, creating a new iteration, and [`rayon::reduce`] performs an operation given the previous reduction and the current element.
 Also shows use of [`rayon::sum`], which has the same result as the reduce operation in this example.

 ```rust
 extern crate rayon;